Southern Railway (UK): Steam locomotives

-From 1924, Maunsell began standardising the fleet of locomotives for ease of maintenance.
-Later Bulleid undertook sweeping changes that propelled the Southern Railway into the forefront of locomotive design.
+From 1924, Richard Maunsell began standardising the fleet of locomotives for ease of maintenance.
+Later, Bulleid undertook sweeping changes that propelled the Southern Railway into the forefront of locomotive design.

-Preserved Lord Nelson class 850 Lord Nelson.

 The first locomotives constructed for the Southern Railway were to designs inherited from the pre-Grouping railway companies, such as the N15 class and H15 class, though both were modified by Maunsell from the original design.
 These were intended as interim solutions to motive power problems, since several designs in operation on the Southern Railway were obsolete.
 The 1920s was the era of standardisation, with ease of maintenance and repair key considerations in a successful locomotive design.

 In 1926, the first new Southern Railway-designed and -built locomotives emerged from Eastleigh works: the Maunsell Lord Nelson class, reputedly the most powerful 4-6-0 in Britain at the time.
 So successful was the Lord Nelson class that the Royal Scot class had its origins in the Maunsell design.
-However, the Depression of 1929 precluded further improvements in Southern Railway locomotive technology, apart from the V "Schools" class 4-4-0 and various electric designs.
-Maunsell also designed locomotives for use in freight yards such as that at Feltham in south west London, the final example of which was the Q class.
+However, the Depression of 1929 precluded further improvements in Southern Railway locomotive technology, apart from the V Schools class 4-4-0 and various electric designs.
+Maunsell also designed locomotives for use in freight yards, such as that at Feltham in south-west London, the final example of which was the Q class.
 The design of the Q class coincided with Maunsell's ill health, resulting in a conservative approach to design.
-The first examples were completed in 1937, the year in which Maunsell retired from the CME's position.
+The first examples were completed in 1937, the year in which Maunsell retired from the position of CME.